You sent a message to this owner.

 Greatroom from stairway.
 Master bedroom to left.
 Sliding glass doors go to deck.

-A shady walk down Squaw Beach road either way.
+A shady walk down Squaw Beach road in front of cabin either way.

 A short drive to the many trails leading to this gem--Little Presque Isle.